Rancho Palos Verdes, California

-Rancho Palos Verdes is a coastal city in southern Los Angeles County, California, United States.
+Rancho Palos Verdes is an affluent coastal city in southern Los Angeles County, California, United States.
 Incorporated on September 7, 1973, the city has a population of 42,287 as reported in the 2020 United States census.
 The city sits atop the bluffs of the Palos Verdes Peninsula and the Palos Verdes Hills, and neighbors Palos Verdes Estates, Rolling Hills, Rolling Hills Estates, Torrance, and San Pedro.
-Rancho Palos Verdes is known for its nature preserve trails, its school district, as well as its high property values.
+Rancho Palos Verdes is known for its nature preserve trails, its school district, and its high property values.

 History

 By 1882, ownership of the land had passed from the Sepulveda family through various mortgage holders to Jotham Bixby of Rancho Los Cerritos, who leased the land to Japanese farmers.
 Japanese families farmed the most southern slopes, growing fields of beans, peas, and tomatoes in the area.
 Barley, hay, and grain were grown on the dryer northern slopes.

 Frank Vanderlip, known as the "Father of Palos Verdes", representing a group of wealthy east coast investors, purchased 25 square miles of land on the Palos Verdes Peninsula in 1913 for $1.5 million.
 The Olmsted Brothers contracted Koebig & Koebig to perform engineering work, including surveying and road planning.

 By 1921, Vanderlip had lost interest in overseeing development of Palos Verdes and enticed Edward Gardner Lewis to take over the project with an option to buy the property for $5 million.
 Lewis was an experienced developer, but lacked the capital to purchase and develop Palos Verdes.
 Instead, he established a real estate trust, capitalizing the project through the sale of notes which were convertible to Palos Verdes property.
 Under the terms of the trust, Lewis sought to raise $30 million for infrastructure improvements, effectively borrowing from investors for both the land and the improvements.
 He succeeded in attracting $15 million in capital, but far short of the $35 million needed.
 The trust dissolved and ownership of Palos Verdes reverted to Vanderlip.

 In the 1970s, development along the California coastline increased significantly, with numerous condominium projects emerging in areas such as Santa Monica.
 On the peninsula, construction of the Palos Verdes Bay Club on the coast and other multi-unit residential complexes inland prompted local concerns.
 In response, residents voted to incorporate as a city and Rancho Palos Verdes was officially incorporated on September 7, 1973.
 Because of this history, the city has maintained significantly restrictive zoning policies when compared to other jurisdictions in California.